 Dar Bibine puts together a traditional Tunisian home with modern design to guarantee comfort and a lovely environment.
 It definitely is one of the best places to stay in Djerba and one of the most beautiful hotels I have ever seen.

 People are truly lovely

 People in Djerba are really kind and friendly.
-Wherever I walked, I was met with a welcoming smile, a kind word and a shy curiosity.
-Tunisians all speak French, and lot of them also speak Italian and English so it was really easy to communicate.
-Finding such nice people made my stay there truly memorable.
+Wherever you walk, you will see welcoming smiles, and get a kind word and a shy curiosity.
+Tunisians all speak French, and lot of them also speak Italian and English so it is really easy to communicate.
+Finding such nice people will make your stay there truly memorable.